-1: the CRS in the low-error mode is one unique sequence without any identification
+1: the CRS (long preamble) in the low-error mode is the same sequence among all the low-error mode cells

-2: all the cells in EUHT technology evaluation would be in the low-error mode with frame alignment.
+2: all the cells in EUHT technology evaluation would be in the low-error mode with frame alignment, avoiding for misaligned frame interference.

 Consequently, it can be confirmed that all the cells send the same CRS at the same time.